Updated Mar 16, 2026§ For Vehicles

 How long does the SpaceHawk battery last on a single charge?

-Between 2 and 3 weeks depending on your plan's update frequency.
+It depends on your plan's update frequency.
 The Pro Plan (10-second updates) drains faster than Basic (2-minute updates).
 Sleep mode kicks in automatically when the vehicle is parked, which helps stretch runtime.
-A full recharge takes about 2 hours via USB.

 Can the SpaceHawk GPS tracker be detected?